uci-cbcl/PyLOH/README.md

 We derive algorithms to solve our model, and implement them in a software package called PyLOH.
 We also introduce a novel visualization method "BAF heat map" to to characterize the cluster pattern of LOH.
+If you have any questions, please email yil8@uci.edu

 INSTALL